Core Concepts

 backlog.db | SQLite database (WAL mode).
 Contains everything.
 Commit this to your repo. |

-backlog.config | Local workspace settings (defaults, output format).
-Do not commit. |
+config.toml | Local workspace settings (default actor, project, output format). |

 DB resolution order